frankkilcommins/SwaggerHub-Portal-Management/README.md

 # SwaggerHub-Portal-Management

-This ReadMe demonstrates how to automate the deployment of products and product content to be published to aSwaggerHub portal instance 🚀
+This repository demonstrates how to automate the deployment of products and product content to be published to a [SwaggerHub Portal](https://swagger.io/tools/swaggerhub/features/swaggerhub-portal/?utm_medium=product&utm_source=GitHub&utm_campaign=devrel-portal&utm_content=automation-reference) instance 🚀

 This bootstrapped repository is setup with 3 sample products which will be deployed and optionally auto-published.
  - A sample "_Adopt a Pet_" product exists in this [folder](./products/Adopt%20a%20Pet/)